 - ¼ cup milk

-- 3.5 tablespoons strawberry liquid
+- 3.5 tablespoons strawberry syrup

 - ¼ teaspoon red food coloring (I use McCormick.
 You may need less if you’re using a gel or paste)